 Saša: It is now a company ran by my mother doing marketing for local newspapers in Dalmatia.
 It is interesting that time.org and time.net domains were for sale at the time but I didn’t want to buy them.
 I thought that it was too much to give $70 for the domain (the price of a domain in 1995.).
 Stupid me! 🙂

 Goran: Does ShoutEm have any other cool domains like shoutem.com?
 For example, would you be interested in registering shout.app?
 Why yes, why not?

-Saša: Yes, we bought all variations that we thought people would type in and address box instead of shoutem, like shoutem.net, shoutm.com, shoutm.net and are always looking for a new ones.
+Saša: Yes, we bought all variations that we thought people would type in and address box instead of shoutem, like shoutem.net, shoutm.com, shoutm.net and we are always looking for new ones.
 I consider good (short and simple) domain name crucial for the success of the company and would be interested in buying shout.app as well.